laminlabs/lamin-docs/modules.md

 ## Open-sourced data modules

 Below follow all open-sourced Python packages that power [LaminDB](https://lamin.ai/docs/db).
+Some are only on PyPI and not yet on GitHub, but will appear there over time.

 [Reach out](https://lamin.ai/contact) for closed-source extensions and maintenance of an enterprise data platform.